-11.2 Market Participant Prudential Settings
+11.2.
+Market Participant prudential settings

-Clause 3.3.8(I) states that AEMO must review the prudential settings that apply to each Market Participant no later than a year after the last determination or review of the Market Participant's prudential settings.

-Clause 3.3.8(m) of the NER allows AEMO at any time, and for any reason that is consistent with the objective of these Procedures in meeting the prudential standard, to change the prudential settings that apply to a Market Participant, provided that any change to the Market Participant's prudential settings applies no earlier than one business day after the date AEMO notifies the Market Participant of changes to its prudential settings.
+- (a) Clause 3.3.8(I) states that AEMO must review the prudential settings that apply to each Market Participant no later than a year after the last determination or review of the Market Participant's prudential settings. - (b) Clause 3.3.8(m) of the NER allows AEMO at any time, and for any reason that is consistent with the objective of these Procedures in meeting the prudential standard, to change the prudential settings that apply to a Market Participant, provided that any change to the Market Participant's prudential settings applies no earlier than one business day after the date AEMO notifies the Market Participant of changes to its prudential settings.